Computable analysis on the space of marked groups

 \begin{proof} This is a simple application of Theorem \ref{thm:Boone-Rogers-reformulated-}, together with Corollary \ref{cor:HoyrupRojas NonEmpty is SD}.
 Corollary \ref{cor:HoyrupRojas NonEmpty is SD} states that in a recursive Polish space, there is an algorithm that stops exactly on semi-decidable sets that are non-empty.

-The basic clopen sets $\Omega_{r_{i};s_{j}}$ are obviously semi-decidable in $\mathcal{G}_{WP}$, but a program that recognizes those basic clopen sets that are non-empty would allow one to recognize wp-coherent sets of relations and irrelations, contradicting Theorem \ref{thm:Boone-Rogers-reformulated-}. \end{proof} It is interesting to interpret this proof as a variation on McKinsey's algorithm \cite{McKinsey1943} for finitely presented residually finite groups.
-Notice that if $X$ is a set of marked groups which is dense in $\mathcal{G}_{WP}$, then every finitely presented group with solvable word problem is ``residually-$X$'', and a proof similar to McKinsey's would then contradict the Boone and Rogers Theorem \cite{Boone1966}.
+The basic clopen sets $\Omega_{r_{i};s_{j}}^{k}$ are obviously semi-decidable in $\mathcal{G}^{+}$, but a program that recognizes those basic clopen sets that are non-empty would allow one to recognize wp-coherent sets of relations and irrelations, contradicting Theorem \ref{thm:Boone-Rogers-reformulated-}. \end{proof} It is interesting to interpret this proof as a variation on McKinsey's theorem \cite{McKinsey1943} which states that finitely presented residually finite groups have solvable word problem.
+Notice that if $X$ is a set of marked groups which is dense in $\mathcal{G}^{+}$, then every finitely presented group with solvable word problem is ``residually-$X$'', and a proof similar to McKinsey's would then contradict the Boone and Rogers Theorem \cite{Boone1966}.

-This proposition directly implies the following: \begin{cor} The recursive metric space $(\mathcal{G}_{WP},d,\nu_{WP})$ is effectively complete but not effectively separable, and thus it is not a recursive Polish space. \end{cor}
+This proposition directly implies the following: \begin{cor} The recursive metric space $(\mathcal{G}^{+},d,\nu_{WP})$ is effectively complete but not effectively separable, and thus it is not a recursive Polish space. \end{cor}

 As we have already seen in the previous section, Mazur's Continuity Theorem and Ceitin's Effective Continuity Theorem both apply to recursive Polish spaces.
 This corollary thus shows that those theorems cannot be directly applied to the space of marked groups.